-When children watch Alphablocks on CBeebies, they see letters of the alphabet telling brilliant stories and creating words – all using phonics.
+When children watch Alphablocks on CBeebies, they see the letters of the alphabet telling brilliant stories and creating words – all using phonics.
 These cute characters make learning phonics fun, so we’re delighted to bring you these games you can play using Alphablocks letter tiles.

-Are you ready for some fun with the Alphablocks?
+Now, are you ready for some fun with the Alphablocks?

 Grab your tiles and play these phonics games